 Ready to hit up some BLM camping grounds and get the most out of what the US works so hard to preserve?

 BLM Camping Information

 What does that mean for campers?
-Well, you can enjoy these natural wonders from 17 thousand campsites at over 400 different campgrounds, mostly in the western states.Most campgrounds managed by the BLM are primitive, although you won't have to hike into the backcountry to get to them.
-The campsites will typically be a small clearing with a picnic table, fire ring, and may or may not offer some type of restroom or potable water source, so be sure to bring your own water.
+Well, you can enjoy these natural wonders from 17 thousand campsites at over 400 different campgrounds, mostly in the western states.
+Campgrounds managed by the BLM are primitive, although you won't have to hike into the backcountry to get to them.
+The campsites will typically be a small clearing with a picnic table, fire ring, and may or may not offer restrooms or potable water source, so be sure to bring your water.

 Reserve a BLM Campsite

-The easiest and most efficient way to find BLM campgrounds across the country is at Recreation.Gov, which allows you to search for outdoor activities on public lands, including the national parks, national forests, and army corps of engineer projects.
+The easiest and most efficient way to find BLM campgrounds across the country is at Recreation.gov, which allows you to search for outdoor activities on public lands, including the national parks, national forests, and army corps of engineer projects.